Nagoo/etereo-dna/_docs/unconference.md

 Where do we go?
 ---------------

 Varies.
-We normally alternate between a small local trips (2 days at a venue near Stockholm), followed by a bigger international trip (4 days in some interesting European city, like Barcelona or Rome or Istanbul).
+We normally alternate between a small local trips (2 days at a venue near Madrid), followed by a bigger international trip (4 days in some interesting European city, like Barcelona or Rome or Istanbul).

 Does everyone have to attend?
 -----------------------------

 More or less, yes.
 We haven't made it a formal rule, but implicitly people are expected to attend "most" conferences (sometimes Life gets in the way of course).
 This is our most important team activity, and all high-impact decisions happen there.
 We also get to know each other better, build trust, trade knowledge, and have lots of fun!

-Basically, the conference is where the Crisp DNA strengthens and evolves!
+Basically, the conference is where the etéreo DNA strengthens and evolves!

 The conference cost (travel, hotel, etc) is split evenly between all consultants, whether or not you attend.
 That way there's not much economic incentive to skip the conference (as in "I'm a bit low on cash now, so I'm skipping the conference").
 You pay either way so you might as well attend :)